 The Foundation became Contributors’ Agent of The King’s Group Retirement Savings Plan, registered with Revenue Canada.
 Established in February, 1992, the Plan currently has more than 425 plan holders and more than $10.5 million in investments, which are used to replace bank financing of the campus.
 When the Trustee of the Plan was changed in 1995, the Foundation relinquished this role.

-In 1995, a special Tenth Anniversary project was undertaken.
+In 1995, a special 10th anniversary project was undertaken.
 Members raised $30,000 to purchase a 15‑passenger Dodge van for King’s for the transportation of students, faculty, and goods.
 (This vehicle has since been sold and found its way to serve in mission work in Guatemala!)

 The Foundation provides a number of bursaries and scholarships worth up to $14,000 total annually to full‑time students who show Christian commitment, have good academic standing, and demonstrate financial need.
 It also manages five endowments established by its members.

-In recent years, the Foundation has focused on several major projects
+In recent years, the Foundation focused on several major projects

 Business Program Support